Adam-Doria/Adam-Doria/README.md

 ###

-<p align="left">I'm Adam from Paris, France.<br><br>- 🔭 I used to work as a crime scene investigator but i'm currently studying web developpment<br><br>- 📚 I'm learning React, Node and how to use docker.
-I'm always keen on going deeper into javascript concepts</p>
+<p align="left">I'm Adam from Paris, France.<br><br>- 🔭 I used to work as a crime scene investigator but i'm currently studying web developpment<br><br>- 📚 -I'm always keen on going deeper into javascript concepts.
+Curretly i'm learning NextJs and trying improve my skills in Node Js with fastify <br><br> - On my spare time i'm involved as volunteer at Antred.
+I spent last few month, designing the website and i just start implementing it </p>

+<p> Feel free to contact me, especially if you want to teach me new stuff, participate to my project or review it.
+I hope to become better with you help!</p>

 ###